myCanaless/financial_fraud/README.md

 ## Dataset Description

-With over 6,000,000 transactions and consist of 11 columns.
+With over 6,000,000 transactions totaling upto 1,144 billion and consist of 11 columns.

 - **Step**: Represents a unit of time in hours.
 This is essentially the timestamp of each transaction (e.g., hour 1, hour 2, ..., hour 534, etc.).
 - **Type**: Specifies the type of transaction.